Updated June 9, 2023

 In CSS, if any component fails, graceful degradation helps the component to work properly as required.
 While designing the webpage, the latest browser application is used.
 If an image cannot be viewed, its text can be shown.

 The defined dimension properties are Height, Min-height, Max-height, Width, Min-Width, and Max-Width.

-The various media types used are screen, projection, aural, print, and handheld.
-CSS can be used for different screens like a computer or laptop screen.
-It can be used for a handheld device like a mobile.
-CSS is used to project on projectors.
-It is being used in sound synthesizers and speech.
-It also gives the preview of content while taking the print of the document.
+The various media types are screen, projection, aural, print, and handheld.
+CSS can handle different screens, such as computer or laptop screens, and handheld devices like mobiles.
+It also can project content on projectors.
+Furthermore, CSS finds applications in sound synthesizers and speech.
+It also previews content while taking the print of the document.

-This is the advanced CSS Interview Questions asked in an interview.
-The latest browsers are updated with mostly all the features to handle the website or web applications.
-There is always a difference between the browsers as some of them support the CSS styles or some don’t support the same style.
-So there is always a limit of style that can be used with the usage of fallback styles.
-The feature @support in CSS helps in defining the certain feature available in the browser or not.
-If it’s available use that otherwise some alternative fallback style can be used.
+These advanced CSS Interview Questions were asked in an interview.
+Most of the latest browsers have equipped themselves with almost all the necessary features to handle websites or web applications.
+There is always a difference between the browsers as some of them support the CSS styles, or some don’t support the same style.
+So there is always a limit to style that can be used with fallback styles.
+The feature @support in CSS helps define the specific feature available in the browser.
+If it’s available, use that; otherwise, some alternative fallback style can be used.

 Flexbox is a layout tool that is very useful in smaller areas of the site.
-The main feature of this is to align items on a horizontal or vertical axis.
-It is used to space the item out automatically, with other layout options, and in a defined order to display the items.
+The main feature is to align items on a horizontal or vertical axis.
+It automatically spaces out the item and other layout options and displays the items in a defined order.

 CSS grid is almost a layout tool for a single page.
-It is used for layouts for both the horizontal and vertical axis unlike the flexbox tool, which is used only for one axis at a time.
+It enables layouts for horizontal and vertical axes, unlike the flexbox tool, which only supports one axis at a time.

 We hope that this EDUCBA information on “CSS Interview Questions” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.